 Other FLSA Record Keeping Information

 The FLSA does not require any particular format or system for keeping these records.
 However, it does stipulate that records must be easily accessible and stored “at the place or places of employment, or at one or more established central recordkeeping offices where such records are customarily maintained.”
-For the latter case, records must then be available within 72 hours of a request.
+For the latter case, the employer must make records available to the employee within 72 hours of a request.

-Finally, for most records, the FLSA requires you to store records for a minimum of three years.
-In practice, however, it makes sense to retain records for as long as possible.
+Finally, for most records, the FLSA requires the employer to store records for a minimum of three years.
+In practice, however, it makes sense for the employer to retain records for as long as possible.

 Need help keeping your records FLSA-compliant?
-ExakTime’s cloud-based time tracking software stores records indefinitely, giving you peace of mind that you’ll have all the information you need, should you ever need it.
+ExakTime’s cloud-based time tracking software stores records indefinitely while you are an active ExakTime customer, giving you peace of mind that you’ll have all the information you need, should you ever need it.
 Want more information?
 Just fill out the form below!